Groundbreaking held for new I-49 expansion

 “We took that input we heard from the public, which we always enjoy, and we altered plans a bit.
 So, we feel like now we’re at a point where we’re in as much agreement as we possibly can,” said Parker

-Some who live along that 13.5 mile stretch of unfinished interstate, will have to relocate if they live or own business that would fall on that property.
+Some who live along that 13.5-mile stretch of unfinished interstate will have to relocate if they live or own businesses that would fall on that property.

 “They are offered very attractive relocation packages.
 Some will stay and have a portion of their land impacted.
 They are reimbursed and taken care of in certain situations if certain criteria is met,” said Parker.